Barsar

+Barsar is a town in the Hamirpur district of Himachal Pradesh in India.
+Located primarily on the foothills of the western Shivalik Range, on National Highway 503A, it is a major business and educational hub in the district.

 Barsar Clan

-In the northern part of India, the Barsar (or Bersal) is a Rajput clan whose members ruled several states (see below).
+In the northern part of India, the Barsar (or Bersal) is a Rajput clan whose members ruled several states.
 The Barsars claim descent from the mythical Suryavansha (Solar dynasty).
+The town was founded by a Rajput prince as a princely state, named for the Barsar clan.

 Population

-The town has a total population of 3390 of which 1762 are males while 1628 are females as per the Population Census 2011.